samboy/lunacy/README.md

 Lunacy is a fork of Lua 5.1.5 (why 5.1?
-Because it's about 20% smaller than Lua 5.3 and because there's a lot of places stuck at Lua 5.1 -- can you say Roblox? -- this is a good "baseline" version of Lua) designed to be a tiny yet powerful stand alone scripting language.
+Because it's about 20% smaller than Lua 5.3 and because there’s a lot of code based on Lua 5.1: Roblox Luau, LuaJIT, Gopher Lua, Adobe Lightroom Classic, etc.) designed to be a tiny yet powerful stand alone scripting language.

 This is designed to be compiled as a tiny Windows binary, but it also compiles and runs in Linux (CentOS 7 64-bit).